SystemControlMonitoring/SystemControlCore/README.md

 SystemControlCore
 =================

-Perl Core for monitoring serve with REST access and output via xml or json.
+Perl Core for monitoring server with REST access and output via xml or json.